TheDotProtocol/tauos/docs/COMPREHENSIVE_SUMMARY.md

 - ✅ **Enterprise Features**: Compliance, billing, domain management
 - ✅ **Quality Assurance**: Comprehensive testing and validation

-**The TauOS project represents a complete, production-ready privacy-first computing ecosystem ready for public launch!** 🚀
+**The TauCore™ project represents a complete, production-ready privacy-first computing ecosystem ready for public launch!** 🚀

 ---

-*This comprehensive summary captures the complete scope and achievements of the TauOS project, demonstrating a world-class privacy-first computing platform ready for public launch.*
+*This comprehensive summary captures the complete scope and achievements of the TauCore™ project, demonstrating a world-class privacy-first computing platform ready for public launch.*